Facebook Tips & Strategies

 • More Than a Fleeting Mention: Being quoted in an article is great, but getting a full feature story about you or your brand is much stronger proof of notability.

 Facebook doesn't have a magic follower count that guarantees verification.
-You could have a million followers and still be denied if you don't have the off-platform notability to back it up.
+You could have a million followers and still be denied if you lack the off-platform notability to support it.

 Prepping Your Facebook Account for Verification